alpaaaca/yildirimalper.github.io/content/about.md

 title = "About"
 +++

-I am a data engineer based in Berlin.
-I love data, programming, and computers.
-I want to share my passion, work and findings with the world through this little blog.
+I am a Berlin-based data engineer & scientist working in Fintech.
+I am absolutely in love with Berlin.
+I am a catholic data believer and practice very pythonically.

 <!-- blah blah blah //-->